Sabirk8992/Devopsp-Project-S3-IAAC-IAM/README.md

 -AWS IAM user access key & secret key accessing S3.

--Visual Studio Code configured to develop Terraform IaC
+-Visual Studio Code configured to develop Terraform IaC (optional) or you can directly clone the file as shown below.

 ## AWS IAM user access key & secret key accessing S3

-- To create an AWS IAM user access key and secret key that can access an Amazon S3 bucket, follow these steps:
+To create an AWS IAM user access key and secret key that can access an Amazon S3 bucket, follow these steps:

 - Sign in to the AWS Management Console and navigate to the IAM dashboard.